sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 Many conditions are unnecessary or could be rewritten in a more readable way.

-For example, we may find code that returns a boolean value like this:
+For example, consider this code that returns a boolean value like this:

 ```js
 const value = '';